Post 2: Five Major Ways Palliative Care Differs from Hospice

 Just as different internists and specialists have different personalities, unique mannerisms, and practice preferences, so also different palliative care teams and hospice programs have different personalities, ambiances, and practice preferences.
 A person can “interview” or “try out” different specialists or hospice agencies to find the best fit for them.

-(I clarify common misconceptions about hospice in Post 56: Debunking Common Myths about Hospice - Part 1 of 2.)
+(I clarify common misconceptions about hospice in Post 56: Debunking Common Myths about Hospice - Part 1 of 2 and Post 57: Debunking Common Myths about Hospice - Part 2 of 2.)